A Aa

 Launched officially in September 2015, the film's principal photography took place in October 2015 and ended in April 2016.
 The film was released on 2 June 2016, after multiple postponements.
 Samantha won several accolades including a Best Actress award at the 64th Filmfare Awards South and Best Performance in a Leading Role at the 2nd IIFA Utsavam Awards, for her portrayal as Anasuya Ramalingam.
-The film was successful at the box office, and stood as the eighth highest-grossing Telugu film of 2016.
+The film was commercially successful at the box office, and stood as one of the highest-grossing Telugu films of 2016.

 Plot

-A Aa revolves around the lives of 23-year-old Anasuya Ramalingam and Anand Vihari and their families.
-Anand, a former chef, runs an e-foods business in Hyderabad.
+The movie revolves around the lives of 23-year-old Anasuya Ramalingam and Aanand Vihari and their families.
+Aanand, a former chef, runs an e-foods business in Hyderabad.
 He belongs to a middle-class family with responsibilities to fulfill, like getting his sister Bhanumathi married and paying off debts (his father is dead).

 Anasuya is the daughter of a rich and strict mother named Mahalakshmi.
 Anasuya has never really got along with her mother, while being very close to her father, Ramalingam, who doesn't talk much against Mahalakshmi.
 When her mother goes on a business trip, her father Ramalingam sends her to visit her extended family in Kalavapudi village near Vijayawada to avoid a matchmaking for her.
 On the train ride there, she meets her cousin Aanand, whom her father asked to accompany her back to his home.

-While she happily discovers the joy of being at her maternal uncle's house in Kalavapudi, she and Anand playfully butt heads through a series of comical situations.
-But she also discovers that Anand is being coerced into to marrying a girl in the village, Nagavalli, due to Aanand's family being in debt to Nagavalli's father, Pallam Venkanna, and Nagavalli loving Anand.
-Anand is not interested, but unable to turn down the proposal from Nagavalli's father, he keeps deferring it using his sister Bhanu's marriage as an excuse.
+While she happily discovers the joy of being at her maternal uncle's house in Kalavapudi, she and Aanand playfully butt heads through a series of comical situations.
+But she also discovers that Aanand is being coerced into marrying a girl in the village, Nagavalli, due to Aanand's family being in debt to Nagavalli's father, Pallam Venkanna, and Nagavalli loving Aanand.
+Aanand is not interested, but unable to turn down the proposal from Nagavalli's father, he keeps deferring it using his sister Bhanu's marriage as an excuse.

-One day when Nagavalli comes to their house, she takes an instant disliking to Anasuya upon learning she is Anand's cousin.
-Anasuya decides to frustrate her further by acting close with Anand in front of her.
+One day when Nagavalli comes to their house, she takes an instant disliking to Anasuya upon learning she is Aanand's cousin.
+Anasuya decides to frustrate her further by acting close with Aanand in front of her.
 An irked Nagavalli gets her father to call Anasuya's father and threatens to inform Mahalakshmi that Anasuya is currently in Kalavupudi.
-There is some backstory as to why Mahalakshmi doesn't like her brother's family - which is revealed later.
+There is some backstory as to why Mahalakshmi doesn't like her brother's family – which is revealed later.
 Ramalingam resolves the situation, but Mahalakshmi's secretary eavesdropped on the phone call and decides to call her anyway.
-Ramalingam maintains his calm but quickly calls Anand and asks him to bring Anasuya back to the city before Mahalakshmi returns from Chennai.
+Ramalingam maintains his calm but quickly calls Aanand and asks him to bring Anasuya back to the city before Mahalakshmi returns from Chennai.
 Aanand manages to convince Nagavalli to lend him a jeep, which she agrees to only because Anasuya is leaving the village, and gets her back home before her mother returns.